 - Trip Grade: Moderate to Strenuous

-The target group of Short Annapurna Circuit Trek is those people who desire to explore the fascinating Annapurna Himalayan zone and to cross the world’s longest mountain pass called Thorung La within a short time.
+The target group of Short Annapurna Circuit Trek is those people who desire to explore the fascinating Annapurna Himalayan zone and cross the world’s longest mountain pass called Thorung La within a short time.

 Annapurna Circuit Trek starts from Pisang.
 To arrive at Pisang, from Kathmandu you will take a coach tour to Besi Sahar.
 Next day, from Besi Sahar you set off your jeep drive following the classic route of Annapurna Circuit through Marshyangdi River valley.
-From Besi Sahar, after around 6 hours of drive, you will reach Pisang.
+From Besi Sahar, after around 6 hours of driving, you will reach Pisang.

-Leaving Manang, you move ahead to climb of Thorong-La pass.
+Leaving Manang, you move ahead to climb Thorong-La pass.
 Thorong La is the high elevated point of the entire Annapurna circuit trek at an altitude of 5416 meters.
-It is also the most highlight of the Annapurna circuit trek.
+It is also the highlight of the Annapurna circuit trek.
 It provides you with awesome 360-degree views.

 After Thorung la top you will descend to the holy place called Muktinath.
-Muktinath is one of the sacred temples both for Buddhist and Hindus.
+Muktinath is one of the sacred temples both for Buddhists and Hindus.
 Then walk to Jomsom via Kagbeni with Jhong Village.
 From Jomsom, you either drive or fly back to Pokhara following Kathmandu.